Bayesian clustering of high-dimensional data via latent repulsive mixtures: Methodology

-Analytic expressions for $\gamma_j$ are crucial for inferential purposes.
+Analytic expressions for eigenvalues $\gamma_j$'s are crucial for inferential purposes.
 Following the so-called ``spectral approach'' by \cite{Lav15}, \cite{bianchini2018determinantal} and \cite{Ber22} assume $K(x, y) = K_0(x - y)= K_0(\|x - y\|)$, i.e., $K$ is a stationary and isotropic function.
-Instead of modeling $K$, they fix the $\xi_j$'s as the Fourier basis and assume a parametric model for the $\gamma_j$'s.
-This approach ensures the positive definiteness of $K$ and the existence of the DPP density, but is not flexible enough for the mixture model \eqref{eq:lamb_general}.
+Instead of modeling $K$, they fix the $\xi_j$'s as the Fourier basis and assume a parametric model for the $\gamma_j$'s .
+This approach ensures the positive definiteness of $K$ and the existence of the DPP density but is not flexible enough for the mixture model \eqref{eq:lamb_general}.
 In particular, isotropy of the DPP kernel $K$ conflicts with our goal of forcing repulsion across the $\Lambda \mu_h$'s.
-In the following, we provide a general construction for stationary anisotropic DPPs, providing explicit expression for the Fourier transform of its kernel $K_0$, and easy-to-check conditions that guarantee the existence of the DPP. \begin{theorem} Let $\Lambda$ be a (fixed) $p \times d$ real matrix with full rank.
+In the following, we provide a new general construction for stationary anisotropic DPPs, an explicit expression for the Fourier transform of its kernel $K_0$, and easy-to-check conditions that guarantee the DPP's existence. \begin{theorem} Let $\Lambda$ be a (fixed) $p \times d$ real matrix with full rank.
 Let $W$ be a strictly positive random variable and let $h(y)$ be the marginal density of the random variable $Y$ defined as